 The cottage looks out on the countryside and guests can enjoy and appreciate the natural beauty of the land and the flora and fauna that surrounds them during their stay.

-The cottage is fully insulated and where possible, double glazed; the lighting is low energy thus keeping the environmental impact minimal.
+The properties are fully insulated and double glazed; the lighting is low energy thus keeping the environmental impact minimal.

 There is provision given for guests to dispose of used bulbs and batteries, these will be taken to a local collection point.

 We provide guests with a the Countryside Code and other guidance that highlights the ways to recycle paper, card, metal, plastics and glass.
 Separate bins are provided for recycling.
-On departure, the recycling is taken by us to the nearest recycling point.
+On departure, the recycling is taken by us to the nearest recycling point or placed outside for recycling collection from our local authority.

 The toilet rolls provided are produced from recycled paper and are certified FSC that helps support the principles and actions that protect our air, water, and overall quality of life.
 Other purchases of paper materials are where practicable of a re-cycled nature.

 The guest hospitality toiletries are environmentally friendly using products from the Myddfai Trading Company which is a social enterprise.
 Their ethical, innovative, environmentally friendly and original products are in line with their social enterprise values.
 We also provide organic baby products.
 Myddfai TC are committed to minimising the impact of its operations on the environment through its business activities, wherever practical, with profits used for local rural regeneration.
 All their products are UK made and are SLS, Paraben and cruelty free.
 We use re-fillable bottles and use every opportunity to avoid single use plastic.
+We no longer supply cling film and hope our guests will be happy to use our re-usable fridge storage boxes.
 We use small cakes of Myddfai soap to minimise waste.

 The cottage heating is controlled by a room thermostat and individual radiator controls.
 Guests are shown how to use these on arrival and are encouraged to switch off all appliances, heating and lighting when not needed.
-Although a tumble dryer is provided for use we encourage guests to dry clothes in the heated cupboard, outdoors on the washing line or on the Aga, which can be safely used for drying as long as you use the Aga rack provided, and cooking.
+Although a tumble dryer is provided for use we encourage guests to dry clothes in the heated cupboard, outdoors on the washing line or on the Aga, which can be safely used for drying as long as you use the Aga rack provided.
+An eco wood burner using logs from our sustainable woodland is in the living room.

 - We leave you a reusable bag/basket for your shopping whilst you are here.